 7) How long will it take my customer or me to receive the cabinet shipment after placing the order?
 Do you accept rush orders, and what is the cost for the rush?

 For rush orders, there is an additional charge of $150.00.
 We have a noon cutoff for orders to be considered the same business day.
-RTA orders will ship within 24-48 hours, and assembled orders will ship on the 5th business day after your order is placed.
+RTA orders will ship within 5-7 days for flat packed, and 10-15 for assembled orders.
 CabinetCorp can ship rush order RTA cabinets the same day and assembled cabinets in 3 days.
 Check with customer service to request and confirm any rush orders.

 8) What construction methods are used for Cabinet Corp cabinets?